HenokBerhanu/ntn-5g-bl/README.md

      BUild the docker images with the tag defined in the docker-compose.yaml file.

 ## Build satellite emulator : opensand
+The satellite emulator containers will build upon runing the docker-compose.yaml file from directory: ./build/opensand Three containers: Gateway, Satellite, and Terminal will be in runing state

 ## Build RAN image: UERANSIM
+Build base images from ./build/ueransim_base and bothe cmake and ueransim base images should be built

+Build gNB and UE from ./build/ueransim_ran

 ## Built Ganache local blockchain image

 ## Built middleware image